-The Board comprises no fewer than 11 and no more than 15 governors.
+The Board comprises no fewer than 11 and no more than 19 governors.
 Governors have the legal status of company directors and are also trustees for the purposes of charity law.
-See Members of the Board for further information about individual governors.
+See members of the Board and co-opted members for further information about individual governors and committee members.

 The Board has delegated authority to a number of subcommittees of the Board of Governors.
 The dates of meetings of the Board and its sub-committees are provided in the Board and Committee Calendars: